chipmuenk/modular_synths/teensy/teensy_usb_audio_iir_filter.md

 <img src="../img/biquad.png" alt="Biquad filter stage" width="40%"/>

 is quite robust against internal overflows (only one summation node, two-pole filter section follows two-zero section).
-THe filter topology is called "direct" because it *directly* implements the difference equation $h[n]$.
+THe filter topology is called "direct" because it *directly* implements the difference equation
+$y[n] = b_0  x[n] + b_1  x[n-1] + b_2  x[n-2] - a_1  y[n-1] - a_2  y[n-2]$, yielding the system function

+$$
+H(z) = \frac{b_0 + b_1  z^{-1} + b_2 z^{-2} }{1 + a_1  z^{-1} + a_2 z^{-2} }.
+$$

+The widely used CMSIS (Common Microcontroller Software Interface Standard) DSP library uses this sign convention.

+Python Scipy / Matlab filter design routines deliver and expect recursive coefficients with opposite sign.

-This topology is also used in the Teensy Audio block "Biquad" which implements an IIR filter made of 1 ...
+This topology (with CMSIS sign convention) is also used in the Teensy Audio block "Biquad" which implements an IIR filter made of 1 ...
 4 cascaded biquad sections, giving a total filter order of up to $N = 8$.
 The resulting slope between pass and stop band is $N \cdot 20$ dB/dec or $N \cdot 6$ dB/oct.

 The filter stages can be configured by using `setLowpass(stage, frequency, Q)`, `setHighpass()`, `setBandpass()` or `setNotch()` where `stage = 0 ...
 3` selects the number of the stage, frequency is the corner frequency in Hz and `Q` is a quality factor.
 For low- and highpass filter this creates resonant peaking for Q > 0.707 which may cause clipping of the signal.
 For bandpass and notch filter, Q controls the width of passband resp. notch.

 Creating a higher order filter with a defined pass and stop-band behaviour this way is quite difficult, probably it is easier to use a filter design tool like pyfda and export the coefficients.
 These coefficients can be used with `setCoefficients(stage, array[5])`

 Configure one stage of the filter (0 to 3) with an arbitrary filter response.
-The array of coefficients is in order: B0, B1, B2, A1, A2.
-Each coefficient must be less than 2.0 and greater than -2.0 and should be of type 'double'.
-Alternately, it may be type 'int', where 1.0 is represented by 1073741824 (2^30).
+The array of coefficients is in order: `b0, b1, b2, a1, a2`.
+Each coefficient must be $-2.0 < c < 2.0 $ and should be of type 'double'.
+Alternatively, it may be of type 'int', where 1.0 is represented by $2^{30} = 1073741824$.

 [Direct-form 2 (DF2)](https://ccrma.stanford.edu/~jos/filters/Direct_Form_II.html) is another filter topology, See Discussions on
 [IIR Direct Form II Filter Implementation on T eensy 4.0](https://forum.pjrc.com/index.php?threads/iir-direct-form-ii-filter-implementation-on-teensy-4-0.69123/).

 Filters with low corner frequencies ($f_c < 400$ Hz for sampling frequency $f_S = 44.1$ kHz or normalized $F_c < 0.01$ Hz) tend to become unstable as the very small coefficients introduce large numerical errors.

+The coefficients in the example below have been generated with pyfda for a notch filter with

 ## State-Variable (Chamberlin) Filter

 This is a second order filter with a rolloff of 20 dB/dec. or 12 dB/oct., it is numerically more robust than the biquad filter described above.
 Filter stages can be cascaded in order to achieve higher filter orders.

+This filter is derived from a state-space description of the discrete-time system, it allows controlling the corner frequency in real time via the frequency control input which expects values in the range $-1.0 ... +1.0$. `octaveControl(octaves)` determines how many octaves a full scale input modulates the corner frequency. `frequency(f)` sets the corner frequency in Hz when the control input is 0.
+The combination of those parameters controls $K$ in the figure below.

-This kind of filter is derived from a state-space description of the discrete-time system, it allows setting the corner frequency and the amount of peaking ("Q") independently with a single parameter each.
-Additionally, low-pass, high-pass and band-pass output are available at the same time.
-These features make state-variable filters very attractive for music electronic applications where especially the corner frequency is modulated to create rich sounds.
+The amount of peaking ("Q") can be set with `resonance(Q)` ($0.7 \le Q \le 5.0$) independently and in real-time.
+Low-pass, high-pass and band-pass output are available at the same time.
+These features make state-variable filters very attractive for music electronic applications where corner frequency and resonance are modulated to create rich sounds.

 <img src="../img/chamberlin_sv_filter.png" alt="State-variable filter" width="50%"/>